 Challenge number Detail of challenge 1 Poor attendance by some of our children limits their learning and expands knowledge and skills gaps.
 2 Some of our PP children lack learning behaviours necessary for accessing classroom learning consistently.
 3 Some of our PP children lack self-esteem and/or have a poor perception of school or staff.
 This effects motivation and engagement.
-4 Most of our PP children have knowledge gaps in reading, writing or numeracy.
-Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations.
-5 Some of our PP children lack aspiration and do not see the choices offered by education 6 Some of our children's parents are not engaged with the school or learning process and do not value learning or support the learning process at home.
-7 Some of our PP children suffer from material or electronic disadvantage which limit access to learning and to extra-curricular experiences.
-8 Some of our PP children display behaviour which suggests social and emotional needs which can prohibit engagement with learning 9 Some of our PP children have difficulties in accessing the language required for learning due to EAL challenges.
+4 Some of our PP children lack aspiration and do not see the choices offered by education 5 Some of our children's parents are not engaged with the school or learning process and do not value learning or support the learning process at home.
+6 Some of our PP children suffer from material or electronic disadvantage which limit access to learning and to extra-curricular experiences.
+7 Some of our PP children display behaviour which suggests social and emotional needs which can prohibit engagement with learning 8 Some of our PP children have difficulties in accessing the language required for learning due to EAL challenges.
 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.